 The most common failure mode is starting the plan too late.
 Most business owners do not begin exit preparation until they are emotionally ready to leave — which is usually 12 to 18 months before they want to close.
 That is not enough time to build what buyers pay premiums for.
 Financial cleanup takes 18 to 36 months.
 Leadership depth takes two to four years.
 Documented systems, diversified client bases, and reduced owner dependency all require sustained effort over multiple years.

 The second failure mode is fragmented advisors.
 Your CPA works on financials.
 Your broker gives market feedback.
 A consultant reviews operations.
 But nobody is connecting the dots across all dimensions into one composite picture.
-You have puzzle pieces — they are just fuzzy.
 Buyers evaluate everything simultaneously.
 Your preparation has to do the same.

 Why do most exit plans fail before they start?